Standard Life outlook muddied by British pension rule changes

-LONDON Insurer Standard Life reported strong net inflows in the first nine months but said that changes in British pension rules cut sales of key products and made the outlook uncertain.
+LONDON Insurer Standard Life (SL.L) reported strong net inflows in the third quarter but said that changes in British pension rules cut sales of key products and made the outlook uncertain.

 The government's Budget changes in March mean that British savers will be given more access to their pension pots, with no obligation to buy an annuity, with further changes this month making it easier for over-55s to withdraw money from their pension schemes.